palantir/atlasdb/docs/source/transactions/transaction_protocol.rst

 to hard delete and we may want to force a cleanup sooner and allow these long running reads to fail in the name of hard delete.

-Cleaning up old nonce values
+Cleaning Up Old Nonce Values
 ============================

 Part of doing cleanup is writing an empty value at a negative timestamp